 a.
 I call heaven and earth to witness against you this day: Creation itself would testify against an idol worshipping Israel.
 They would be destroyed in the land God promised to give them.

 i.
-This, of course, is exactly what happened.
-Some 550 years later, at the time of the Babylonian Exile of Judah.
+This is exactly what happened some 550 years later, at the time of the Babylonian Exile of Judah.

 c.
 There you will serve gods, the work of men’s hands, which neither see nor hear nor eat nor smell: If Israel was exiled, they would then get their fill of idols.
 God would put them in a land filled with idols.

 i.
 Often, God’s chastisement on us is to give us what our sinful hearts long for.
 If Israel wanted idols, God would give them idols.